-Microsoft Project 2007, 2010, 2013 and 2016 are all strong project planning tools but each produces complex Gantt charts that are difficult for audiences to follow.
-In this tutorial I demonstrate two options for preparing project plans as PowerPoint presentations.
+Microsoft Project 2007, 2010, 2013 and 2016 are all strong project planning tools, but each produces complex Gantt charts that are difficult for audiences to follow.
+In this tutorial, I will demonstrate two options for preparing project plans as PowerPoint presentations.

-Presentations to clients and executive need to be simple and easy to understand.
-Microsoft Project’s Gantts are often complicated but using the Gantt Chart Wizard will help make them more presentable.
-If the Gantt Chart Wizard is hidden in Microsoft Project you will need to add it to the ribbon by following these steps.
+Presentations to clients and executives need to be simple and easy to understand.
+Microsoft Project’s Gantts are often complicated, but using the Gantt Chart Wizard will help make them more presentable.
+If the Gantt Chart Wizard is hidden in Microsoft Project, you will need to add it to the ribbon by following these steps.

-Click on the Gantt Chart Wizard button and the first styling option you get is to select what type of Gantt information you want to display.
-For client and executive presentations keep project visuals simple to understand by displaying only Standard information.
+Click on the Gantt Chart Wizard button.
+The first styling option you get is to select what type of Gantt information you want to display.
+For client and executive presentations, keep project visuals simple to understand by displaying only Standard information.

-The second step of the Gantt Chart Wizard allows you to select text you want to display alongside your tasks bars.
-To keep my Gantt chart uncomplicated I selected Dates.
-Further down in this Microsoft Project tutorial I show you how to add additional information to any task.
+The second step of the Gantt Chart Wizard allows you to select the text you want to display alongside your tasks bars.
+To keep my Gantt chart uncomplicated, I selected Dates.
+Further down in this Microsoft Project tutorial, I'll show you how to add additional information to any task.

 The final step of the Gantt Chart Wizard is to select whether you want to display links between dependent tasks.
 I opted not to show these links in an effort to keep my Gantt chart as easy to read as possible.

 From the Format tab, drop down the Format control to change the appearance of your tasks.
-Here you can add and rearrange important elements to your Gantt chart.
-In my example I added titles (name), durations and % complete for each summary task.
+Here you can rearrange items and add important elements to your Gantt chart.
+In my example, I added titles (name), durations and % complete for each summary task.

 On your Task list view in Microsoft Project, select all the Task rows you want displayed in your image (hold CTRL + click to select each item).
-In the example below I selected all my Summary Tasks rows.
+In the example below, I selected all my Summary Tasks.

 Choose to render image as a GIF file.